The Crypt School: Founders

 John Cooke (d.
 1528) was a wealthy brewer and mercer of Gloucester, one of the city's earliest aldermen, serving as sheriff in 1494 and 1498.
 He held the office of mayor four times, in 1501, 1507, 1512 and 1518.
 He was a significant benefactor in the city during his life, but it was his will that started the process for the establishment of a grammar school in Gloucester.
 The scheme was given effect by his wife Joan Cooke, who survived him by 17 years, dying in 1545.
 It was Joan therefore who created the tripartite deed of 1539, deemed to be the founding charter.
 The school remains today the most ancient in Gloucester.
 A full account of the couple and their good works is described in the book by Roland Austin published in 1939 "Crypt School".
 A portrait of the pair painted some years after Joan's death is extant.
 It shows John in his mayoral robe, shaking hands with Joan and it is in the collection of Gloucester City Council.

 Site

-In the school's 500-year history it has been sited in three different locations within the city of Gloucester.
-The original school was part of St Mary de Crypt Church in Southgate Street and the schoolroom can still be seen there.
-Later, in 1889, the school moved to Greyfriars, known better as Friar's Orchard, and in 1943, to its present site at Podsmead.
-The site on which the modern school is situated is land given to the school by Joan Cooke in 1539.
+In the school's 500-year history it has been in three different locations in the city of Gloucester.
+The original school was part of St Mary de Crypt Church in Southgate Street and the schoolroom has survived.
+In 1889 the school moved to Greyfriars, known better as Friar's Orchard, and in 1943, to its site at Podsmead on land given to the school by Joan Cooke in 1539.